The politics of property taxes

 - After the cut, in late 2019, council shifted more of the tax responsibility from businesses onto homeowners (a.k.a. the “tax shift”).
 In 2023, council approved a further shift of 1% each year for the next three years, which will bring the residential share of municipal taxes to 55%.

 - With their base operating budgets cut, the Beltline pool closed in 2021 and the Inglewood pool has been kept open with limited, one-time funding.
-In October, council narrowly voted 8-7 to close the pool on December 22, 2024.
+In October, council voted 8-7 to close the Inglewood pool in December 2024—but overturned that decision on November 22, voting to keep it open for another couple years.

 The full version